 Also, if you regularly update your content with new text, Google will reward you.
 The search engine likes it when you update your page with the latest information.
 So, you will move up the rankings.

-Therefore, make sure you update your blog posts every three months to a year, at least.
+Therefore, make sure you update your blog posts every three months to a year, at least instead of only publishing new posts.
 Most changes should be to the post’s content, though you can do some research to see the latest stats and trends and add them in.